-“This is a Lunker” he yelled, as the still-hooked fish swam away from the boat, pulling us down stream.
+“This is a Lunker,” he yelled as the still-hooked fish swam away from the boat, pulling us downstream.

-A hit…And finally it was my turn as my pole took a hard dip toward the water.
+A hit…And finally, it was my turn as my pole took a hard dip toward the water.
 “The first catch of the day”, I gloated as I quickly reeled it in and took it off the hook.

-“Maybe…if you can get her in the boat” I laughed, adding “…sure that’s not a log?”
+“Maybe…if you can get her in the boat,” I laughed, adding, “…sure that’s not a log?”

-Sweating, cussing and nearly breaking his rod, Bobby worked for at least an hour trying to bring in that big fish… While I caught fish after fish, filling one stringer and then starting in on another.
+Sweating, cursing, and nearly breaking his rod, Bobby worked for at least an hour trying to bring in that big fish… While I caught fish after fish, filling one stringer and then starting in on another.

-Time passed and Bobby grew tired.
+Time passed, and Bobby grew tired.
 The excited gleam that had been in his eyes was gone, replaced with a mixture of desperation, fatigue, and anger.